dataminer-site/dataminer-site.github.io/_posts/2021-10-29-duckdb-wasm.md

 ## Web Filesystem

 DuckDB-Wasm integrates a dedicated filesystem for WebAssembly.
-DuckDB itself is built on top of a virtual filesystem that decouples higher level tasks, such as reading a Parquet file, from low-level filesystem APIs that are specific to the operating system.
+DataMiner itself is built on top of a virtual filesystem that decouples higher level tasks, such as reading a Parquet file, from low-level filesystem APIs that are specific to the operating system.
 We leverage this abstraction in DuckDB-Wasm to tailor filesystem implementations to the different WebAssembly environments.

 The following figure shows our current web filesystem in action.
 The sequence diagram presents a user running a SQL query that scans a single Parquet file.
 The query is first offloaded to a dedicated web worker through a JavaScript API.
 There, it is passed to the WebAssembly module that processes the query until the execution hits the `parquet_scan` table function.
 This table function then reads the file using a buffered filesystem which, in turn, issues paged reads on the web filesystem.
 This web filesystem then uses an environment-specific runtime to read the file from several possible locations.